Baby-Monitor-Simulator/Matlab-Docker-POC/README_USER_FRIENDLY.md

    ```
    docker run -it --name matlab-container --rm mathworks/matlab:r2024b matlab -licmode onlinelicensing
    ```
-3. When prompted, log in with your MATLAB account credentials
+3. When prompted, log in with your MATLAB account credentials.
+Don't close the window yet, as it is needed during step 4.
 4. After logging in, open a new Command Prompt window (cmd like step 1) and run:
    ```
    docker commit matlab-container matlab-login